gocd/docs.go.cd/user/faq/dev_see_artifact_as_tab.md

 -   Clicking on the tab will load the page, which will start the video!
 -   To view the content in a new window, just click "Download Recording"

-Your search did not match any help pages.